LunarG/VulkanSamples/BUILD.md

   - Need python3.3 or later to get the Windows py.exe launcher that is used to get python3 rather than python2 if both are installed on Windows
   - 32 bit python works
 - [Git](http://git-scm.com/download/win).
-  - Note: If you use Cygwin, you can normally use Cygwin's "git.exe".
+  - Note: If you use Cygwin, you can normally use Cygwin's "git.exe", and "update\_external\_sources.sh --no-build" does support Cygwin's git.
 However, in order to use the "update\_external\_sources.bat" script, you must have this version.
   - Tell the installer to allow it to be used for "Developer Prompt" as well as "Git Bash".
   - Tell the installer to treat line endings "as is" (i.e. both DOS and Unix-style line endings).
   - Install each a 32-bit and a 64-bit version, as the 64-bit installer does not install the 32-bit libraries and tools.